rzfeeser/simpleflaskservice/README.md

 ## How to Deploy on Docker

-0. Launch on Docker with the following command
+1. Launch on Docker with the following command

+        docker run -P comingsoon/simpleflaskservice